Run Nessus on Linux with Systemd as a Non-Privileged User

 Create an override configuration file by running the following two commands:

 This file overrides the ExecStart and User options in the nessusd service unit file (/usr/lib/systemd/system/nessusd.service) with the non-privileged settings.

 Reload the systemd manager configuration to include the override configuration file by running the following command:

 sudo service nessusd start

-Verify Nessus is running as a non-privileged user by running the following command:
+Verify Tenable Nessus is running as a non-privileged user by running the following command:

 service nessusd status

-If Nessus is running as a non-privileged user, override.conf shows under /etc/systemd/system/nessusd.service.d and CGroup (Control Group) shows that both nessus-service and nessusd were started with the --no-root parameter.
+If Tenable Nessus is running as a non-privileged user, override.conf shows under /etc/systemd/system/nessusd.service.d and CGroup (Control Group) shows that you started both nessus-service and nessusd with the --no-root parameter.